RedHatQE/openshift-cli-installer/README.md

 Managed clusters (Rosa, AWS and OSD) can be deployed with ACM and attached to ACM hub.
-To deploy ACM on cluster pass `--cluster ... acm=True` To enable observability on the ACM enabled cluster pass `--cluster ... acm_observability=True` To attach cluster to this ACM hub pass `--cluster ... acm-clusters=mycluser1:aws,mycluster2:rosa`
+To deploy ACM on cluster pass `--cluster ... acm=True` To enable observability on the ACM enabled cluster pass `--cluster ... acm_observability=True` Attach clusters to ACM cluster hub:
+  * Support only clusters that created during the run
+  * To attach cluster to this ACM hub pass `--cluster ... acm-clusters=mycluser1,mycluster2`
+    * `mycluser1,mycluster2` needs to be sent with `--cluster ...` for the script to create them.

 ### Usages